-There’s an argument at the moment that there may be a Coronavirus silver lining: a better work–life balance.
+There’s an argument at the moment that there may be a Coronavirus silver lining: a better work–life balance in the COVID-19 pandemic.
 Many people, though, (working moms in particular) are finding it even more difficult to cope with all their responsibilities during the pandemic.

 There are, of course, numerous benefits to remote work, including the lack of a commute, the possibility to choose your own hours (at least to an extent), and the fact that employees are working longer hours — which is good news for employers.
 However, this merging of personal life and work life can also lead to burnout, stress, and the sense that you need to work even harder than when you were in the office just because you’re at home.
 There is also less chance to build relationships with coworkers, especially if your company doesn’t set a standard for taking breaks or encourage socialization.

-Whether you’re an employee or a business owner, there are steps you can take to ensure that you or your workers are maintaining a proper work–life balance.
+Whether you’re an employee or a business owner, there are steps you can take to ensure that you or your workers are maintaining a proper work–life balance during COVID-19.

-Before anything else, you need to reflect on why striking a work–life balance matters.
+Before anything else, you need to reflect on why striking a work–life balance during the COVID-19 pandemic matters.
 Your career or business may be important — but you need to acknowledge that it’s not everything.
 Besides, working too hard leads to exhaustion, meaning quality, creativity, and productivity all suffer.
 In other words, you’re unlikely to see success unless you and your team are well-rested.

 2. Work Toward Goals